salim-ak09/New-shop/README.md

-Copyright © 2025 Mr.salim
+Copyright © 2025 Mr.salim / All rights reserved
-All rights reserved.
-This template is licensed under [license type].
 Unauthorized distribution or modification is strictly prohibited.